splunk/public-o11y-docs/apm/apm-spans-traces/inferred-services.rst

 #.
 Verify that the ``span.kind`` of the referring span is equal to ``CLIENT``.
 #.
 Look for the service name in the ``peer.service`` tag
 #.
 If the ``peer.service`` tag exists, infer the service name from it.
-If the ``peer.service`` tag does not exist, the span is not considered related to a generic inferred service.
+If the ``peer.service`` tag doesn't exist, the span isn't considered to be related to a generic inferred service.

 **Note on AWS services:** To identify AWS services, the span must contain ``http.url``.
 Splunk APM applies heuristics on this tag's value to determine the AWS Service type from the URL.